Wembley Lions (speedway): 1940s

+1950s

+The 1950s brought an unprecedented period of success for the Wembley Lions starting with a successful defence of their league crown in 1950, which was then followed by three more league titles.
+The five consecutive wins from 1949 to 1953 had eclipsed Belle Vue's four from 1933 to 1936.
+The Lions riders Tommy Price (1949 world champion) and the Welsh brothers Freddie Williams (twice world champion in 1950 and 1953) and Eric Williams were particularly dominant during this period.

+The Lions performed well from 1954 to 1956, finishing 2nd, 3rd and 2nd respectively, with Brian Crutcher taking over the number one rider role.
+However, at the end of the 1956 season the Lions withdrew from the league before the 1957 season started due to the death of Sir Arthur Elvin, the chairman of Wembley Stadium.

 During this era, speedway went through the biggest crowd "boom" in its history.
 Wembley, who ran league meetings every Thursday, had by far the biggest crowds.
 The average weekly attendances were around the 60,000 mark from 1946–1951, with one meeting of note, a London Cup match between Wembley and West Ham, drawing an estimated crowd of 85,000 with 20,000 locked outside, listening to a BBC radio commentary of the match via loudspeakers set up in the car park.
 Towards the mid-1950s speedway crowds fell away dramatically and Wembley's last season in 1956 saw average attendances of around the 15,000 mark.

-1970–1971
+1970s

-In 1970, Wembley speedway returned, entering the British League.
+In 1970, Wembley speedway returned, with the Lions entering the British League.
 Promoters Trevor Redmond and Bernard Cottrell bought their licence and the contracts of some of the riders from the Edinburgh Monarchs promoter Ian Hoskins who was operating at Coatbridge.
 The Lions only managed to stay in operation for two seasons due to the stadium not being able to support speedway at all times due to commitments to other events being held there.

 Big events

-Wembley staged the Speedway World Championship Final continuously from 1936 to 1938 and then when it was re-introduced after World War II from 1949 to 1960.
+Wembley Stadium staged the Speedway World Championship Final continuously from 1936 to 1938 and then when it was re-introduced after World War II from 1949 to 1960.
 It went on to stage the championship a further nine times before the last contest at Wembley in 1981.
-Lions riders won in 1936 (Lionel Van Praag), 1949 (Tommy Price), and 1950 and 1953 (Freddie Williams).

-Wembley also hosted the British Riders' Championships Finals 1946 to 1948.